TapaiBalazs/angular-reusables/projects/loading-indicator/README.md

   ],
   imports: [
     BrowserModule,
-    LoadingIndicatorModule // place it into the imports array ],
+    LoadingIndicatorPageModule // place it into the imports array ],
   providers: [],
   bootstrap: [AppComponent]